Key Takeaways

 Mirror with Pegs

 If you want the best of both worlds, consider getting a mirror with attached pegs to hold your hats.
-The mirror can act as a decorative feature of your entryway while the pegs make it functional.
-Attach some bright lighting above the mirror to complete the look and enhance the appearance of your entryway.
-It also allows you to adjust your hat while looking in the mirror before heading out.
+The mirror is a decorative feature for your entryway, and the pegs make it functional.
+Attach lighting above the mirror to complete the look and give yourself the once over before heading out the door.

 Multifunctional Hall Tree